 This post contains affiliate links which means that if you click and make a purchase I may receive a small commission, at no cost to you.
 All opinions are my own.

-Kauai, Hawaii, is my absolute favorite family destination, and I have nothing but awesome things to say about it.
+Looking for things to do in Kauai with Kids?
+Kauai is my absolute favorite family vacation destination, and I have nothing but awesome things to say about it.
 There are so many reasons to love Kauai.
 I believe the main reason that this island, at the top of the Hawaiian archipelago, is so beloved is its diverse terrain.
-There is literally something for every member of the family.
+There’s something for every member of the family.
 Whether you love tropical rainforests, the beach and water activities, or mountains and canyons – the Garden Isle of Kauai has it all!

 How to Get Around on Island